robb-romans/dotfiles/README.md

 # Dotfiles

-Dotfiles for configuring M1 Mac with ZSH and Homebrew.
+Dotfiles for configuring Macs (including M* arch) with ZSH and Homebrew.

 ## Requirements

-- M1 MacOS
+- MacOS

 ## Installation